 Employers know that it is illegal to force an employee to retire in most cases.
 Because of this, they often look for other ways to force an employee out of their position.
 But, many of the alternatives to mandatory retirement are also illegal.
 For instance, an employer may allow you to continue working as long as you’d like, but they may tell you that you have to transfer to a different job within the organization.
 This is another form of age discrimination.
 An employer cannot reassign an employee to a different position simply because the employee has reached a certain age.

 Employers also cannot ask you to take a pay cut if you plan on working past a certain age.
 Pay cannot be reduced just because an employee is of a certain age, so this is another form of age discrimination.

 An employer may also try to deny an employee over the age of 40 job-related benefits such as health insurance or paid time off.
 But, denying someone benefits that are offered to other employees solely because you are over the age of 40 is a form of age discrimination.
 If you are over the age of 40, it’s important to know that you should never be forced to decide between retirement and undesirable working conditions.

 Is your employer trying to force you to retire against your wishes?
-If so, it’s in your best interest to hire an employment law attorney as soon as possible.
+If so, it’s in your best interest to hire lawyers for age discrimination as soon as possible.
 The employment law attorneys at Shegerian & Associates will seek justice against your employer for violating your rights as a worker over the age of 40.
 Contact us today by calling 1-800-GOT-FIRED.